Larouex/IoTCRaspberryPiProtocolTranslationGateway/README.md

 sudo apt-get install python
 ````

-#### Build our Bluetooth Stack
+## Build our Bluetooth Stack

-We will be using the lastest version of BlueZ
+BlueZ is official Linux Bluetooth protocol stack.

+We will be using the latest version of BlueZ.
+As of the last update to this repository, it was version 5.54.
+You should work with the latest, stable release in future as experimental features like BLE will stabilize and improve.

 Visit the bluez download page and copy the link to the latest source release (under the User Space BlueZ Package section)